How often is the whooping cough vaccine given?

 - Adolescents who missed the school vaccination may be able to see their doctor to get the free vaccine.

-- pregnant women during their third trimester of each pregnancy.
-Vaccination during pregnancy protects the newborn, especially in the first 6 weeks of life, via antibodies that cross the placenta.
-The vaccine is free from the government.
+- pregnant women between mid 2nd trimester and early 3rd trimester (between 20 and 32 weeks gestation) of each pregnancy.
+Vaccination during pregnancy protects the newborn, especially in the first 6 weeks of life, via antibodies that cross the placenta.3 The vaccine is free from the government.

 Talk to your doctor about whooping cough prevention.